What’s a single girl to do when marriage takes too long?

 It was only a few months after I “broke up” with that guy that Tommy and I started going out.

-I am not saying God will bring you a husband because you turned down a date (I had crossed off many more dates before that one!) but I am proposing it is possible to delay God’s purposes for our lives, based on the choices we make today.
+Now please note: I’m not saying God will bring you a husband because you turned down a date (I had crossed off many more dates before that one!)
+But I am proposing it is possible to delay God’s purposes for our lives, based on the choices we make today.

 Had I hang out with that guy, continued to ignore the Spirit of God, my relationship with Tommy, and eventually marriage, would have delayed.